appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 <dd>

 The `message` property contains a message received from the embedded page via the JavaScript `postMessage()` method.
 This message can be of any type and is `undefined` before a message is received.
+Learn more about [postMessage().](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)

 *Example:*
 ```js